Ducarv/algorithms-js/readme.md

 1. **Binary Search**: An efficient search algorithm to find an element in a sorted array.
 2. **Selection Sort**: Simple, inefficient sorting.
 Repeatedly picks smallest, appends to sorted.
+3. **Recursion**: A technique where a function calls itself to solve a problem by breaking it down into smaller, similar subproblems.
+4. **QuickSort**: A highly efficient sorting algorithm that uses the "Divide and Conquer" approach to sort elements in an array or list.

 Feel free to explore these algorithms and their implementations in JavaScript.